Centerpoint-Gaming/timenite/privacy-policy.md

 <strong>OneSignal</strong>

-Timenite uses OneSignal in order to send notifications to our users.
+Timenite uses OneSignal in order to send push notifications to our users.
 OneSignal's privacy policy is available at: <a>https://onesignal.com/privacy<a>.

 &nbsp;